-- 1 Building on the scope of these Guidelines (i.e for the EECC application) and outlining the main objective of the EECC is to boost Europe's Gigabit connectibity. - 2 Clarifying that the Guidelines provide criteria for the consideration of both a fixed or wireless network to be considered VHCN (as both fixed and wireless networks have capabilities to boost connectivity and contribute to EECC's objective). - 3 In order to minimize misinterpretation regarding the relationship between the BEREC Guidelines on Very High Capacity Network (the VHCN definition and criteria described in the Guidelines) and state aid/ public funding matters, we suggest removing any references to state aid / public funding in the Guidelines.
+- 1) Clarifying that the Guidelines provide criteria for the consideration of both a fixed or wireless network to be considered VHCN (as both fixed and wireless networks have capabilities to boost connectivity and contribute to EECC's objective). - 2) In order to minimize misinterpretation regarding the relationship between the BEREC Guidelines on Very High Capacity Network (the VHCN definition and criteria described in the Guidelines) and state aid/ public funding matters, we suggest removing any references to state aid / public funding in the Guidelines.